 Punctuality – each class session has a specific schedule for when it starts and ends: signing in and out of class is mandatory

 Dress Code – each student is expected to maintain a neat, clean and professional appearance.
-The following dress is not considered appropriate in the classroom workplace:
+Central Georgia Technical College students should observe and follow these guidelines:

 Electronics – while in the classroom and hallway, cell phones, MP3 players, radios, CD players, pagers, or headsets/earphones are not to be used.

 Drug Policy – no use of alcohol or drugs on the school premises.
 No attendance to class while intoxicated or under the influence of illegal drugs.

 Attendance – students are expected to attend class in accordance with the hours of the class selected; should circumstances prevent attendance on a regular basis the student is expected to communicate with their instructor to develop a strategy for continued enrollment.

 Weapons – No weapons are allowed on premises.
 These include, but are not limited to, guns, knives or sharp objects.